pymc-devs/pymc.io/blog/blog_gsoc_2022.md

 1. __How did you get involved in open source software?__

     My first encounter to open-source software was in my first year of college.
-When I first heard about the Hacktober fest, sadly I wasn't skilled enough to contribute to any of the projects productively.
+When I first heard about the Hacktoberfest, sadly I wasn't skilled enough to contribute to any of the projects productively.
 With time as my skill improved, I got a chance to fix smaller beginner-friendly issues in PyMC itself.
 Later in the year, I got this opportunity to work on my first open-source project.

 1. __What are you expecting or hoping to get out of your GSoC experience?__